Fall Annual Meeting TO BE ANNOUNCED (probably in October or November)

-NWONA Board Meetings are the 4th Monday of every month, The annual Membership meeting is in October at Garfield Elementary
+NWONA Board Meetings are typically the 4th Monday of every month, The annual Membership meeting is usually in October at Garfield Elementary

 Transportation Forum Wednesday, October 24th, 6:30 pm Garfield Elementary Transportation Forum co-sponsored with South West Olympia Neighborhood Association (SWONA) and City of Olympia's Transportation Division regarding pedestrian enhancements and Harrison/Division intersection.